 - The puncture needle is hollow and has another needle within called a stylet.
 After the puncture, the stylet is gently withdrawn, drawing out the clear cerebrospinal fluid, and collecting it in test tubes.
 The fluid drips slowly, and it takes two to five minutes to complete the collection.

 - The tapping needle is slowly retracted, and a sterile bandage is placed on the injection site.

-Once the injection site is dressed, your baby can slowly move to his back and lie down the usual way.
-The entire procedure of pediatric lumbar puncture takes about 30 minutes (8).
-Test results can be shared within hours or days depending on the objective of spinal tapping.
-After the procedure, though, comes the crucial post-procedural care.
+Once the injection site is dressed, your baby can slowly move to the back and lie down the usual way.
+The entire procedure of pediatric lumbar puncture takes about 30 minutes (15).

 What Care Is Needed After Lumbar Puncture?

 You need to take good care of the baby so that they can recover in the shortest time.
 Here are some points to remember after a lumbar puncture for an infant:

 - Rest is essential: Your baby must sleep well for the next 24 hours.
 Keep the lighting in their room low and maintain a noise-free environment.

 - Give them fluids: If your baby is older than six months, then give them small sips of water once every couple of hours.
 You can continue with breastfeeding as usual to provide ample fluids.